cobbzilla/mobiletto/README.md

 The object that the storageClient function returns must define these functions:

+    // Test the driver before using, ensure proper configuration async testConfig ()

     // Find DNS records that match the given domain, type (if provided) and name (if provided) async list (path)  // path may be omitted